PauloCampana/random_variable/README.md

 For over 30 probability distributions, this library provides:

 * Random variable generation
-* Density, Probability, Survival and Quantile functions
+* Density, probability, survival and quantile functions

 Mathematical functions are tested for high precision and RNG tested to correctly fit the distribution